justanothercell/aeonetica/.github/docs/hello_world.md

 ###### [Back to Home](README.md)

-This page explains how to set up a mod and includes a small example.
+This page explains how to set up an example mod and run the server/client.

-Step 4 and later can be changed, the process here is only for demonstrational purposes.
+A mod consists of two sides, a client and a server side.
+The client side code get automatically downloaded when the client is first launched or when changes are detected.

 _TODO: Project template generator (maybe using cargo generate, maybe using custom python script)_